trisha199/cybersecurity/README.md

 ### Using the Application
 1. Access the application at [Darknet Traffic Prediction App](https://darknetdetect.streamlit.app/).
-2. Upload a CSV file with network traffic data.
+2. Upload a CSV file with network traffic data called the holdout_set.csv file
 3. View the predictions displayed in the application.

 ### Local Setup